Brendan Doggett

-Brendan James Doggett (born 3 May 1994) is an Australian cricketer.
-A tall right-arm fast-medium bowler, he made his List A debut for Cricket Australia XI on 1 October 2016.
-He made his first-class debut for Queensland in the 2017–18 Sheffield Shield season on 26 October 2017.
-On 31 October 2017, he signed his first Big Bash League contract for the Brisbane Heat.
-He made his Twenty20 debut for Brisbane Heat in the 2017–18 Big Bash League season on 20 December 2017.
-Doggett is proud Worimi man from the Newcastle region.
+Brendan James Doggett (born 3 May 1994) is an Australian international cricketer.
+He plays in the test side of the Australia national team as a right-arm fast-medium bowler.
+Doggett is of Worimi heritage and is the fifth First Nations person to represent Australia in test cricket.
+He represents South Australia in domestic cricket and Adelaide Strikers in the Big Bash League.

 Domestic career

 Queensland

 At the beginning of the 2016–17 season, Doggett earned a rookie contract with the Queensland Bulls, becoming just the second Indigenous Australian to have a contract with the team, but he did not play for them throughout the season, instead making his List A for Cricket Australia XI in the 2016–17 Matador BBQs One-Day Cup.
 He played in the first match against Queensland, and late in the innings he bowled fellow Queenslander Ben Cutting to take his first List A wicket.
 He took six wickets across four matches in the tournament, the second-most of any player for Cricket Australia XI.

 No longer in the Cricket Australia XI squad, Doggett played his first matches for Queensland in the 2017–18 JLT One-Day Cup and took five wickets for the team while conceding 6.19 runs per over in four matches.
 He then made his first-class debut in the opening round of the 2017–18 Sheffield Shield season.
 In his first innings of first-class bowling he had impressive figures of 4/33 while Victoria were bowled out for 148.
 In February 2018, in round eight of the 2017–18 Sheffield Shield season, he took his maiden five-wicket haul in first-class cricket.